The Psychology of Learning

 Final exam 20%

 Students may conduct research with human participants as part of their coursework in this class.
 Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving human subjects.

 At the conclusion of the course the successful student will be able to:

-Textbook(s) such as the following, the list to be updated periodically:
+Textbook(s) such as the following, will be used.
+The list will be updated periodically.